amit6604/YOLO_Object_Detection/README.md

 # How to Proceed

-* Simply follow and run notebook in google colab
+* Simply follow and run YOLO_CNN.ipynb notebook in google colab
 * output video can be downloded from colab.